sunknudsen/privacy-guides/how-to-create-encrypted-paper-backup/README.md

 ### Step 26 (optional): disable auto-mount of `boot` volume (on macOS)

-> Heads-up: done to prevent macOS from writing [hidden files](#step-24-delete-macos-hidden-files-if-present) to `boot` volume which would invalidate stored SHA512 hash of micro SD card.
+> Heads-up: done to prevent macOS from writing [hidden files](#step-24-delete-macos-hidden-files-if-present) to `boot` volume which would invalidate stored SHA512 hash of microSD card.

-#### Enable read-only mode using switch on micro SD to SD adapter
+#### Enable read-only mode using switch on microSD to SD adapter

 ![micro-sd-card-adapter](./micro-sd-card-adapter.png)

-#### Insert micro SD card into adapter and insert adapter into computer
+#### Insert microSD card into adapter and insert adapter into computer

-#### Run following and eject micro SD card
+#### Run following and eject microSD card

 ```shell
 volume_path="/Volumes/boot"